 The DELONGHI BCO330T is a model that can make just about any kind of coffee that you’re looking for.
 While it doesn’t have the high-end capacity that other models on our list possess, it does win some points since you can make regular coffee or espresso products with just this one machine.
 It also comes with a milk frother, so you can expand your range to make cappuccinos and lattes as well.
 Plus, this model comes with an LED freshness indicator, so you’ll know how long ago the coffee was brewed.

-We hope that our reviews have already helped you find the model which is right for you.
+We hope that our reviews have already helped you find the best dual coffee maker for your needs.
 If you’re still not sure which model to get, make sure you check out our buyer’s guide.
-We cover everything you need to know about these models so that you don’t have to make a decision without having the full set of facts.
-We’ve also included some tips on getting great value for your money, so if you’re looking to get a great deal on your next purchase, make sure you check out this guide.
+We cover everything you need to know about these models so that you don’t have to decide without having the full set of facts.
+We’ve also included some tips on getting great value for your money, so if you’re looking to find the best dual coffee maker deal, make sure you check out this guide.

 One of the most important things to consider when buying a dual coffee maker is how easy it is to use.
 Some models make you jump through a lot of hoops to make a single cup of coffee, which ends up wasting a lot of time.
 One of the stranger things about some dual coffee makers is that some come with different water reservoirs for the single-serve and carafe sides.
 That means you have to pay closer attention to how much water you add, though the plus side is that you won’t ever have to refill the other side because you used its opposite.